shaibs3/containers-tech-train/module_1/User_namespace.md

    ```

 #### Create a new User namespace with "fake" root
-1. Check the current UID and GID.
+1. Check the current UID.
     ```bash
     id
     ```